Yogesh-dev318/Car-Rental/README.md

 # 🚗 Car Rental System – MERN Stack Application

 A full-featured **Car Rental Web Application** developed using the **MERN stack** (MongoDB, Express.js, React, Node.js) with **PostgreSQL** (via **Prisma ORM**) replacing MongoDB for relational data handling.
-This application allows users to browse, book, and manage car rentals easily with a modern frontend and robust backend infrastructure.
+This application allows users to browse, Book, and manage car rentals easily with a modern frontend and robust backend infrastructure.

 ---